 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The supplementary information contained in the consolidating schedule of financial position as of December 31, 2023 and the consolidating schedule of activities for the year ended December 31, 2023 is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The supplementary information contained in the consolidating schedules of financial position as of December 31, 2024 and 2023 and the consolidating schedules of activities and changes in net assets for the years ended December 31, 2024 and 2023 is presented for purposes of additional analysis and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.